-Jarrah is available as one of Woodworks’ Rare Finds.
-This is antique wood that was first used in a building over a hundred years ago.
-The wood itself will be much older, having spent centuries years growing before being felled and transported thousands of miles to London.
+Jarrah wood flooring is available as one of Woodworks’ Rare Finds.
+This is antique reclaimed wood that was first used over a century years ago.
+The wood itself is much older, having spent centuries growing before being felled and transported thousands of miles to London.

 What Is Jarrah Wood Flooring?

 Jarrah is the Aboriginal name given to Eucalyptus marginata.
-By the 19th century the South West of Western Australia was full of huge stands of massive Jarrah trees.
-However, due to over exploitation, it’s very rare to still find the size of tree that were once was so common.
+By the 19th century the Southwest of Australia was full of huge areas of massive Jarrah trees.
+However, due to over-exploitation, it’s very rare to still find the size of tree that was once common.

 Jarrah started being imported to the United Kingdom in 1887 when a shipment of Jarrah blocks were sent to be used as street pavement in place of cobblestones.
 Many streets in wealthier areas were soon covered in creosote blocks of Jarrah including Baker Street, Oxford Road, Drury Street and the Strand.

 A large amount of the wood was imported to the UK in the late 19th and early 20th century.
 Because it is so durable and water resistant, it was an ideal choice for flooring, bridges, wharves, railway sleepers and roads.